 But that's not the whole story.
-There is still another perspective to consider...and that is - what was Jesus trying to accomplish?
+As any good investigator might do, you should take note of a critical point... so far we have only considered the people's side of the story.
+There is another perspective to consider...and that is - what was Jesus trying to accomplish?